Moglie02/alx-low_level_programming/README.md

-this is a repository on C programming language
+debugging this is a repository on C programming language